Monlo/thesis-dc-emissions/README.md

 ##  License and Usage

-This repository is intended for academic research purposes only."
+This repository is intended for academic research purposes only.